The legal process for dealing with employment problems

 What is the Employment Relations Authority?

-The Employment Relations Authority investigates and decides employment relationship problems.
+The ERA investigates and decides employment relationship problems.
 Its role is to establish the facts and make a decision based on the substantial merits of the case, rather than based on legal technicalities.
-In carrying out its role the Authority follows the processes of natural justice.
+In carrying out its role the ERA follows the processes of natural justice.

 The Authority’s role includes promoting good faith behaviour, supporting successful employment relationships, and generally furthering the objectives of the Employment Relations Act.